ellakoa/postcard-poem/content/posts/pools-full-of-sky.md

 description: >
-  It always makes me stop in my tracks when I come across a pool full of sky, not only because I would get my feet wet and the illusion would vanish but because I love the idea of having the sky at my feet, so near yet so far. and enjoy the ethereal moment.
+  It always makes me stop in my tracks when I come across a pool full of sky, not only because I would get my feet wet and the illusion would vanish but because I love the idea of having the sky at my feet, imaging I could just step out and walk on air, so near yet so far.
 collection: Kent Views
 aspect: landscape
-image: /img/kingsdown-pools-full-of-sky-1.jpg
+image: /img/kingsdown-pools-full-of-sky-2-1-.jpg
 metaImage: /img/face.jpg
 alt: Sea captured in a tidal pool, Kingsdown Kent.
 Reflections of the sunrise and of puffy clouds in the pool.